-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 5/27/2020 Cecilia Giacoma information.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status information.
 Contra Costa County information was included in the analysis presented at the May 2020 Stakeholder Engagement Committee meeting.
 The powerpoint file presented at the meeting included information for Contra Costa County related to State Route 4 and Byron Highway, and focused on southwestern Sacramento County and western San Joaquin County where nost of the construction traffic would occur.
-6/24/2020 8.19 5/27/2020 Sean Wirth the intakes?
+Responded 8.19 5/27/2020 the intakes?
 What if we shifted it closer to the Sacramento River than the eastern levee?
 The proposed haul road along the western toe of the railroad embankment would be located so that vehicles could enter and leave the intake sites from the east side.
 We currently propose avoiding access to the intake sites from the west along State Route 160 to avoid construction traffic in the town of Hood and extensive truck traffic on State Route 160 which appears to be unsuitable for large volumes of truck traffic.
 Phil Ryan 6/24/2020 Responded

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.20 5/27/2020 Cecilia Giacoma On the graphic of truck trips, are estimates included for trucks hauling fill?
+ID# Date Requeste Questions/Comments Response Responder Date Responded Response Status 3.20 5/27/2 /2020 Cecilia Gia coma On the graphic of truck trips, are hauling fill?
 The graphics in the powerpoint file presented in the May 2020 Stakeholder Engagement Committee meeting showed that the trucks for different materials using a color code, including blue color for the trucks hauling fill material.
-Don Hubbard 6/24/2020 Responded 8.21 5/27/2020 Jim Wallace If you improve the intersection of I-5 and Hood Franklin does that involve Federal Highways Administration?
-What do the communities think?
-Running trucks through Hood on the Sacramento River is a good idea, keeping it out of Hood is the best way to go, just a haul route, so without knowing how many trips that is, might have a more difficult time when trying to determine how that impacts wildlife.
-After the May 2020 Stakeholder Engagement Committee meeting, we determined that there would not be a need for an improvement of the intersection of Hood-Franklin Road and Interstate 5.
+Don Hubbard 6/24/2020 Responded 3.21 5/27/2 /2020 Jim Walla If you improve the intersection of that involve Federal Highways A communities think?
+Running tru Sacramento River is a good ideal best way to go, just a haul route many trips that is, might have a trying to determine how that im dministration?
+What do the licks through Hood on the licks, keeping it out of Hood is the lick, so without knowing how more difficult time when After the May 2020 Stakeholder Engagement Committee meeting, we determined that there would not be a need for an improvement of the intersection of Hood-Franklin Road and Interstate 5.
 As currently proposed, employees accessing Intakes 2 and 3 would exit Hood-Franklin Road to the east of the community of Hood onto a haul road that would be parallel to State Route 160.
 Neil Paynter 6/24/2020 Responded